-The origins of applying Computational Fluid Dynamics (CFD) to wind turbine rotors date back to the $1990^{th}$ when Soerensen and Hansen (1998) applied EllipSys3D to a wind turbine.
-Soerensen and Hansen (1998) solved the Reynolds Averaged Navier-Stokes (RANS) equations and applied the Menter SST $k-\omega$ -turbulence model to a full scale wind turbine.
-In 2002 the National Renewable Energy Laboratory (NREL) performed an Unsteady Aerodynamic Experiment (UAE) (Hand et al., 2001) which has long been the reference for several CFD computations.
-For example, Johansen et al. (2002) presented a Detached Eddy Simulation (DES) on the NREL UAE phase VI blade to demonstrate the capabilities of predicting flow separation.
+The origins of applying computational fluid dynamics (CFD) to wind turbine rotors date back to the 1990s when Soerensen and Hansen (1998) applied EllipSys3D to a wind turbine.
+Soerensen and Hansen (1998) solved the Reynoldsaveraged Navier-Stokes (RANS) equations and applied the Menter shear stress transport (SST) $k - \omega$ turbulence model to a full-scale wind turbine.
+In 2002 the National Renewable Energy Laboratory (NREL) performed the Unsteady Aerodynamic Experiment (UAE) (Hand et al., 2001), which has long been the reference for several CFD computations.
+For example, Johansen et al. (2002) presented a detached eddy simulation (DES) on the NREL UAE phase VI blade to demonstrate the capabilities of predicting flow separation.
 Soerensen and Schreck (2012) developed a delayed DES to investigate whether the simulation approach could be improved.
-Furthermore, the experiment has been widely used for U-RANS solver validation for example by Duque et al. (2003); Le Pape and Lecanu (2004); Yelmule and Anjuri (2013); Lynch and Smith (2013); Oe et al. (2014); Länger-Möller (2017).
+Furthermore, the experiment has been widely used for URANS solver validation for example by Duque et al. (2003), Le Pape and Lecanu (2004), Yelmule and Anjuri (2013), Lynch and Smith (2013), Oe et al. (2014), and Länger-Möller (2017).

 Jonkman et al. (2009) developed the generic NREL 5 MW wind turbine.
-Through its open access documentation, the NREL

-5 MW wind turbine is established as reference and validation test case for single- and multi physic test cases.
-For example,

-Chow and van Dam (2012) focused on the prediction of aerodynamic features of the wind turbine.
+Through its open-access documentation, the NREL 5 MW wind turbine is established as the reference and validation test case for single- and multi-physics test cases.
+For example, Chow and van Dam (2012) focused on the prediction of aerodynamic features of the wind turbine.
 Furthermore, they investigated the impact of fences on the flow separation in the inboard region.
-Full aero-elastic computations were performed by Bazilevs et al. (2011) for an isolated rotor and Hsu and Bazilevs (2012) respecting also the tower and nacelle.
-Bazilevs et al. (2011) and Hsu and Bazilevs (2012) modelled the aerodynamics with an U-RANS method and the structure with shell elements.
+Full aeroelastic computations were performed by Bazilevs et al. (2011) for an isolated rotor and Hsu and Bazilevs (2012) for the rotor, tower, and nacelle.
+Bazilevs et al. (2011) and Hsu and Bazilevs (2012) modelled the aerodynamics with an unsteady RANS (URANS) method and the structure with shell elements.
 The structure properties represented the material properties of the blade.
 The resulting aerodynamic characteristics and blade tip deflections were good when compared to the NREL 5 MW documentation and FAST.

-In the past years, the growing computer power enabled the geometry resolved simulation of wind turbines including the sites with Computational Fluid Dynamics (CFD).
-Studies have been performed for example by Schulz et al. (2016) or Murali and Rajagopalan (2017) who used an Unsteady Reynolds-Averaged Navier Stokes (U-RANS) solver to perform according studies.
-Moreover, hybrid Large Eddy Simulation(LES)-RANS approaches are implemented to analyse the behaviour of wind turbines in a complex terrain as for example presented by Castellani et al. (2017) who also considered the unsteady atmospheric inflow conditions.
+In the past years, growing computer power has enabled the geometry-resolved simulation of wind turbines including the sites with CFD.
+Studies have been performed for example by Schulz et al. (2016) or Murali and Rajagopalan (2017), who used an URANS solver to perform according studies.
+Moreover, hybrid large-eddy simulation (LES)-RANS approaches are implemented to analyse the behaviour of wind turbines in a complex terrain as for example presented by Castellani et al. (2017), who also considered unsteady atmospheric inflow conditions.

 The challenges of correctly predicting uncertainty of the fluctuating wind loads is a research field on its own.
 For example, Bierbooms and Drag (1999) or Suomi et al. (2013) investigated wind fields to better understand the shape of wind gusts.
 Matthäus et al. (2017) argued that a detailed understanding of wind fields is not necessary.
-Matthäus et al. rather respected unknowns of all parts of the wind turbine life cycle as for example changes in the blade shape due to production tolerances, ageing, or the wind field and summarized them in uncertainty parameters to estimate the effective power outcome and rotor loads.
-Mücke et al. (2011) proved that turbulent wind fields are not distributed Gaussian as assumed in the International Electrotechnical Commission Standard (IEC 61400-1).
-A similar conclusion was drawn by Graf et al. (2017) who investigated whether the 50 year loads as defined in the IEC 61400-1 adequately fulfil their purpose by applying different approaches of probability prediction to the generic NREL 5 MW turbine using the FAST rotor code.
+Matthäus et al. (2017) rather took into account unknowns of all parts of the wind turbine life cycle, for example changes in the blade shape due to production tolerances, ageing, or the wind field, and summarized them in uncertainty parameters to estimate the effective power outcome and rotor loads.
+Mücke et al. (2011) proved that turbulent wind fields do not show a Gaussian distribution as assumed in the International Electrotechnical Commission Standard (IEC).
+A similar conclusion was drawn by Graf et al. (2017), who investigated whether the 50-year loads as defined in the IEC adequately fulfil their purpose by applying different approaches of probability prediction to the generic NREL 5 MW turbine using the FAST rotor code.